HST means Hypertrophy Specific Training and emerged from research in the field of muscle cell stimulation and the mechanisms of cell hypertrophy.

 HST splits your training into an 8-week cycle.
 The training weight is steadily increased, but with decreasing reps respectively.

-All in all, you will complete a full body workout 3 days per week and maintain a recovery time of 48 hours between each training session.
+All in all, you will complete a full body workout 3 days per week and maintain a recovery timeframe of 48 hours between each training session.

 For each exercise, choose a weight that allows you to master the appropriate number of reps, but without getting to muscle failure.